zyeiy2/driverslogbook/README.md

 ## Power Automate Setup:
 1. Open invitation E-Mails
-2. Run  "Set License Plate" and enter your License Plate
+2. Run  "Set License Plate" and enter your License Plate.
+If you have to change your license plate you can rerun this.
+The license plate will be updated.
 3. Run  "Day in office" -> No input required
 4. Run "Manual Send Mail" to send Mail with details to your mail address.
 Input: 0 = current month 1= last month it's relative to the current month.